drewjtaylor/WeeklyDire/weeklydire_back_end/express_scaffold_with_user_auth/routes/README.md

   - See Header.js in the front end for an example.
 This file hits this route to determine which buttons to display depending on the current user.

 ### /users/[userId]/publiclookup
+Note: This route is not currently implemented.
+It WAS used to retrieve author info for articles or comments.
+However, since learning to use "populate" in queries, this is now unnecessary.
+That being said, the route is being kept in case there is future need for getting the public information only for a user.
 - GET:
   - For the user with the given [_id], displays the users username, first name, and last name
   - Does NOT show email or if the user is an admin or creator